NISHA-MANIKANDAN/NISHA-MANIKANDAN/README.md

 #  About Me:
-I am a full-stack developer and electronics engineering student passionate about technology, programming, and building innovative solutions.<br><br>- 🎓 Currently studying Electronics Engineering at BANNARI AMMAN INSTITUTE OF TECHNOLOGY. - 📫 How to reach me: **nishamanikandan32@gmail.com**<br>
+I am a full-stack developer and electronics engineering student passionate about technology, programming, and building innovative solutions.<br><br>- 🎓 Currently studying Electronics Engineering at BANNARI AMMAN INSTITUTE OF TECHNOLOGY.<br> - 📫 How to reach me: **nishamanikandan32@gmail.com**<br>

 ## 🌐 Socials: